 For the safety of your child and others, please ask him or her to observe the following school bus rules.

 Rules for Riding the School Bus

 - The driver has immediate authority on the school bus at all times.

-- The drive may designate the seat which the student shall occupy.
+- The driver may designate the seat which the student shall occupy.

-- Student behaviour and conduct will not create a distraction for the driver, or discomfort of other students.
+- Student behaviour and conduct will not create a distraction for the driver, or discomfort for other students.